tensorflow/io/tensorflow_io/bigquery.md

 ```

-In some cases when when row is too wide (has 30+ columns) or if you are doing batching with large batch sizes it might be benefitial to do batching before interleave to get a better performance.
-Here is an exaple showing how to do that:
+In some cases when row is too wide (has 30+ columns) or if you are doing batching with large batch sizes it might be beneficial to do batching before interleave to get a better performance.
+Here is an example showing how to do that:

 ```python
 def read_rows(stream):